Skip to main content

 4. Phone a Friend

 There are many ways that you can get extra help if you are struggling in a class.
-You can reach out to your teacher and try to arrange a time for one-on-one help with the material.
+You can reach out to your teacher and try to arrange one-on-one help with the material.
 You can seek out a tutor, preferably someone who took the class recently and with the same instructor.
 You can look online to see if the topics that you are struggling with have been covered by someone else in a way that makes sense to you.

-What if You Don’t Have Time to Increase Your GPA?
+What If You Don’t Have Time to Increase Your GPA?

 Keep in mind that, if your GPA is low because of extenuating circumstances, colleges will take that into account.
-Just make sure to include it in the Additional Information section of the Common App.
+Just make sure to include it in the Additional Information section of the Common Application.

 Brooke Elkjer